 Ringo Starr and His All-Starr Band, playing in Newark, New Jersey in 2017. (by-goodrob13).

-Lucky for you if you are living in the capital since there are a plethora of drum studios, music schools and universities offering a wide range of possibilities from private tutored lessons to three-year degrees.
+Lucky for you if you are living in the capital since there are a lot of drum studios, music schools and universities offering a wide range of options from private tutored lessons to three-year degrees.

 If you are looking for a private tutor and one-on-one lessons in London, it would be probably best for you to look into drum studios.

 Because drum kits are quite cumbersome and expensive, beginners usually won’t be able to be practising at home, and drum studios are the best option, at least until you’re sure that the drums are for you.

 Drum Hub is a North London based studio which was founded by Alex, a 10-year veteran of teaching drums in schools, music academies and as a private tutor.

 The studio offers private lessons in their Manor House facilities, using professional equipment and a fully equipped studio, as well as providing home visits for students who already possess their equipment.

 London Drum Studio is an East London based practice studio, founded in 2012 by Nick Roberts who has been playing and studying the drums for more than 15 years and who graduated from the Academy of Contemporary Music Ba Hons Degree in music performance.

 The studios feature four purpose-built drum practice booths are on offer to both members and non-Members for solo drummers to practice seven days a week.
 The studio also has its app for drummers to book and schedule their practice time.

 The London Music School and The Institute of Music Performance both offer a wide range of courses for those serious about making drumming their future career.